 for other information on the Bangor Shed

-The Bangor Wine & Oyster Shed is a collaboration between Matt and Vanessa Dunbabin with their wine, and Tom and Alice Gray with their oysters.
+The Bangor Wine & Oyster Shed is operated by Matt and Vanessa Dunbabin of Bangor.
 Click below for the contact details for each of them, and a list of who is the best person to speak to about each facet of the business.
 For general enquiries call: 03 62 535 558

 There is information throughout this website on Bangor Wines.
 To download information on our wine, the stories behind the wine labels and tasting notes as a word document, click below.